 For these tools to be useful we must communicate with the individual many times over many days or months or years.
 We need this in order to spot trends in the person’s communication.
 We also need this to be able to experiment with what we say, to see how it helps (or not).

 Ideally, the communication is in person because we and the other person pick up on more that way.
-Phone is next best; followed by video-chat as long as the video feed is smooth.
+Video call comes next, then phone.
 As for email: these tools do not work at all.

 With the above in mind, these tools may help improve communication in the following situations: